jethornton/flexgui/docs/source/menu.rst

 Menu
 ====

+.. note:: Every menu item has a command button so you don't need to use any menu items if you don't want to.

 Adding a menu items creates an action.
 When you create File > Open menu the `actionOpen` action is created.

 .. image:: /images/menu-01.png
    :align: center

-If you use the full screen option you will not be able to exit the application if you don't have the actionExit action.
+.. warning:: If you use the full screen option you will not be able to exit the application if you don't have the Exit action or an Exit Push Button.

 .. code-block:: text